kaiserbergin/NBomber.Website/src/docs/docs/step-api.md

     /// Injects a given number of scenario copies at a constant rate,
     /// defined in scenarios per second, during a given duration.
     InjectPerSec(rate = 10, during = seconds 30)

+    /// For open system:
+    /// Injects a random number of scenario copies at a constant rate,
+    //  defined in scenarios per second, during a given duration.
+    InjectPerSecRandom(minRate = 10, maxRate = 50, during = seconds 30)
 ]
 ```